hajekjiri/ghlangs/README.md

   -h	show help (shorthand)
   -help
     	show help
+  -org string
+    	Login of the organization whose repositories you want to query.
+Cannot combine with "-user".
   -sort-by string
     	(name|size) sort key for sorting languages (default "size") -sort-order string
     	(asc|desc) sort order for sorting languages (default "desc") -unit string
-    	(auto|B|kB|MB|GB|TB|PB|EB) unit used for displaying sizes (default "auto")
+    	(auto|B|kB|MB|GB|TB|PB|EB) unit used for displaying sizes (default "auto") -user string
+    	Login of the user whose repositories you want to query.
+Cannot combine with "-org".
 ```

 Use `-key VALUE` or `-key=VALUE` to pass arguments.
 Both of these syntaxes are acceptable.